contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 node's parent, otherwise return the node's parent.
 ```

-If a tree is destroyed using postorder iteration, all of the children are destroyed before parents, so the tree remains intact throughout the destruction.
-The node\_first\_to\_erase (or first in postorder iteration) calls the left\_deepest\_node method above if n is not NULL.
+If a tree is destroyed using post-order iteration, all of the children are destroyed before parents, so the tree remains intact throughout the destruction.
+The node\_first\_to\_erase (or first in post-order iteration) calls the left\_deepest\_node method above if n is not NULL.

 ```c
 node_t *node_first_to_erase(node_t *n) {